Comment on page

 - Repository Path: Path to PANDIUM.yaml relative to the root of the repository.
 If left blank, we will look for the file in the root.

-Upon running a normal sync, the source control looks for the URL paths in your repository denoted on your integrations.
-It will build a new release for the first integration in which it finds changes in the codebase.
+The other option is by clicking the ‘Build Release’ button on the main integration detail page.
+Source control will kick off, and look for the designated URL path and repository information set in your integration configuration, and will build a new release based on changes in the code base.
 This sync can be set to run on a schedule but many prefer to run it manually as needed.

-Upon navigating back to your selected integration's configuration page where you set your repository settings, you will see a "Default Release" selector.
+Upon navigating back to your selected integration's configuration page where you set your repository settings, you will see a "Default Release" section.
 The default release will be the version of the integration that your customers will automatically be provisioned upon installing the integration from your marketplace.
 There must be a default release selected for your customers to install the integration.
+To select a release from the dropdown, you have to have built one or more release versions via source control.